vircadia/vircadia-world-blender-tools/README.md

 This is a Blender add-on that allows the creation of full Vircadia worlds within Blender, to be exported directly for upload into the server once done.

+## Installation

+1. Download the latest release from the [releases page](https://github.com/vircadia/vircadia-world-tools/releases).
+2. Open Blender and go to `Edit > Preferences > Add-ons`.
+3. Click `Install` and select the downloaded folder.
+4. Enable the add-on.
+5. Make sure your right sidebar is open, if not the hotkey typically is `N` to open it.
+6. Navigate to the `Vircadia` tab.

 ## Requirements

 Blender Version 4.2 (LTS) or later.